openarsenalspecs/Security/CyberChimera.md

 - Network-deployed versions of this software must also remain fully AGPL-3.0+ compliant, including exposure of source code modifications when applicable under the license.

 For full legal details, please refer to the AGPL-3.0+ license and the project's `notice.md` file.
-Summary

-CyberChimera is a multi-layered, autonomous cybersecurity AI platform designed for the next generation of red-team intelligence and network defense simulations.
-Its modular, scalable, and multi-agent architecture makes it fully adaptable to new tools, cloud environments, and advanced AI strategies.